 The Undergraduate Research Review Committee promotes and supports undergraduate research and scholarly activity by providing funding for undergraduates to conduct and present their work.
 The committee also sponsors the Undergraduate Research Forum, at which students can present their research projects, read their papers, exhibit their original art and photography, and discuss their experiences from conferences and conventions.

 Students can apply for funding by submitting the Research Proposal form below.
-The Committee reviews and evaluates the proposals, then submits approved projects to the Director of Honors and Fellowships for funding.
+The Committee reviews and evaluates the proposals, then submits approved projects to the Honors Program Director for funding.

 Marywood University is dedicated to helping students become scholars, and inspiring them to make new contributions to our understanding of the human condition and the nature of the physical and social world.
 The Undergraduate Research Review Committee promotes undergraduate scholarly activity and provides funding for student research projects.
 All funded projects are then presented to the University community at the Undergraduate Research Forum.